 So what’s the best way to see the locations in Swansboro in-person?

-Swansboro’s historic district is a popular spot for visitors and locals alike to browse the quaint shops, explore the many historic homes and buildings and then sample some coastal cuisine and one of the town’s popular waterfront restaurants.
+Swansboro’s historic district is a popular spot with plenty of things to do for visitors and locals alike.
+Browse the quaint shops, explore the many historic homes and buildings and then sample some coastal cuisine at one of the town’s popular waterfront restaurants.

 Now that you’ve had a chance to learn more about the beach towns in North Carolina that inspired several of Nicholas Sparks’ best-selling novels, make plans to experience the unique coastal charm and flair that each community offers for yourself.
 Add a tour of these North Carolina beach towns to your summer bucket list.